relational-algebra

 Schema (Relational Algebra)

-A schema of a relation describes the structure of data in a relation and is denoted as or as .
+A schema or of a relation describes the structure of data in a relation and is denoted as or as .

 The notation is defined as follows: